yegor256/thindeck/src/jekyll/_posts/2014-04-01-architecture.md

   * all UI activities should be available through RESTful API
   * UI will use responsive design to simultaneously support desktop and mobile devices
   * payment processing will be done by PayPal
-  * following source repositories will be supported: ...
+  * following source decksitories will be supported: ...
   * containers will use Linux operating system
   * containers will be created using Docker virtualization technology